Ram-SrinivasChandran/google-calendar-api/README.md

 ## Conclusion:

-Integrating the Google Calendar API into FLBC empowers you to leverage powerful scheduling and event management functionalities.
+Integrating the Google Calendar API into your java application empowers you to leverage powerful scheduling and event management functionalities.
 By following the steps outlined in this guide, you can effectively harness the capabilities of the API to automate tasks and manage events.

 ## Key Takeaways: